 1. Saas Fee, Switzerland

 A quaint alpine paradise, Saas Fee boasts 300 days of sun, a Mediterranean climate, and skiing year round.
 This traditional car-free village is full of charm - think cobblestoned alleys, cozy mountain restaurants, and centuries-old Valaisian wooden houses.
 The air is particularly fresh because it’s particle free.
 Every village furnace is filtered and electricity is sourced from 100 percent renewable hydroelectric power – including railways and mountain lifts.
 Honored as an Energy Town in 2002 by Energie Schweiz, Saas Fee continues to thrill skiers and snowboarders with magnificent terrain and scenery with views of eighteen 4,000-metre peaks.

-2. Squaw Valley Alpine Meadows, California
+2. Palisades Tahoe (Formerly Squaw Valley and Alpine Meadows), California

 3. Zermatt, Switzerland